 The Geotechnical MR_2 project in Council Bluffs is a subsurface project that goes almost entirely unnoticed, yet it’s one of my most rewarding projects.
 The project is critical in safeguarding the Missouri River levee during flood events and will protect countless residents.

 Our complete street design for First Avenue Grade Separation in Iowa City was one of my first major projects.
 The positive impact on safety and addition of beautification features through streetscape design, made this the most rewarding project in my career to date.

 One of the most fulfilling aspects of my job is being able to witness the excitement from the community.
 Whether we’re improving school facilities and sports complexes in a small, rural town or development of new townhome complex in the gateway to downtown Des Moines, what we do impacts not only the people associated with the project but entire communities.
 This makes each project more personal to me.

-I agreed to be a guest speaker at a children’s summer program in a working-class neighborhood.
-By polling the children, I found their park down the street is – the one they ALL knew; the one they could WALK to; the one they SAW everyday out their window or on their way to school – THAT park was the most important public space in their lives.
+I agreed to speak at a children’s summer program in a working-class neighborhood.
+By polling the children, I found their park down the street – the one they all knew; the one they could walk to; the one they saw everyday out their window or on their way to school – was the most important public space in their lives.
 From this experience, I learned to never diminish the value of smaller, neighborhood parks.
 To invest in them is to strengthen the neighborhood and to enrich the lives of the children that live there.

 – Mindy Moore, AICP, Planner